 Film product is available from a variety of sources ranging from the major film distributors such as Columbia, Disney, Buena Vista, DreamWorks, Fox, MGM, Paramount, Warner Bros, and Universal, to a variety of smaller independent film distributors.
-In Australia and New Zealand, some of those major distributors distributors distributors.
+In Australia and New Zealand, some of those major distributors distribute through local unaffiliated distributors.
 The major film distributors dominate the market for mainstream conventional films.
-Similarly, most art and specialty films come for those major distributors, such as Fox's Searchlight and Miramax.
-Generally speaking, film payment terms are based upon an agreed upon percentage of box office receipts which will vary from film to film as films are licensed in Australia, New Zealand and the United States on a film-by-film, theater basis.
+Similarly, most art and specialty films come from the art and specialty divisions of these major distributors, such as Fox's Searchlight and Miramax.
+Generally speaking, film payment terms are based upon an agreed upon percentage of box office receipts which will vary from film to film as films are licensed in Australia, New Zealand and the United States on a film-by-film, theater by theater